slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Every day in the mirror I watch death at work."
 -- Jean Cocteau*

-> *"Once I was beautiful, now I'm myself."
+> *"Once I was beautiful, now I’m myself."
 -- Anne Sexton*

 ### On maturity